thunderbird89/esf/stories/story-knock-knock.md

 The Federation Talons were dying.

 Not in dramatic explosions or sudden catastrophic failures.
 They were dying slowly, worn down by an enemy that refused to quit.
 The Ryzak interceptors kept coming, wave after wave, launching from the carrier's remaining functional bays.
-The Federation pilots were better trained, better equipped, and better coordinated—but they were outnumbered, and in a fight of attrition, numbers eventually won.
+The Federation pilots were better trained, better equipped, and better coordinated - but they were outnumbered, and in a fight of attrition, numbers eventually won.

-Lieutenant Sarah Chen—callsign "Reaper"—rolled her Talon into a hard break, a Ryzak interceptor screaming past her canopy close enough to see the alien pilot inside.
+Lieutenant Sarah Chen - callsign "Reaper" - rolled her Talon into a hard break, a Ryzak interceptor screaming past her canopy close enough to see the alien pilot inside.
 Her weapons had been depleted fifteen minutes ago.
 She was flying on fumes, using her superior maneuverability to stay alive, to draw fire, to keep the enemy off her squadron mates who still had ammunition.

 > "Reaper-Three, you're clear.
 Bandit on your six is splashed."